mistakster/pretty-header/README.md

 # Pretty Header

-Split centered text into lines with almost equal width.
+Split a text into lines with almost equal width.

 ## Demo